Convergence of two obstructions for projective modules: Introduction

+where, following the Suslin-Voevodsky construction, $\pi_{{\BA}^1}(X, Q_{2n})$ denotes the usual set defined by homotopy (see \cite[pp. 199]{Mo}).
+Other notations were used in \cite{MM1, MM2, MM3}, for $\pi_{{\BA}^1}(X, Q_{2n})$.
+Combining this with results in \cite[Lem.
+2.9, Thm.
+7.3]{MM2}, when $2n\geq d+2$, we have maps and isomorphisms

+The second arrow is also an isomorphism, when $A$ is essentially smooth, $k$ is an infinite perfect field, and $2n\geq d+3$ \cite[Thm.
+1.4]{MM1}.
+Combining with (\ref{389tHetaP}), we obtain a natural map

+This map (\ref{440Did}) was also obtained in \cite[Thm.
+1]{AF}, when $2n\geq d+2$, which is a particular case of (\ref{389tHetaP}), with $P=A^n$.
+Given these isomorphisms (\ref{431Isos}), the ${\BA}^1$-homotopy invariant $Mor_{{\CH}(k)}\left(X, Q_{2n}\right)$ does not seem to be of any additional help, from our perspective of obstruction theory.
+However, as indicated in \cite[Appendix.
+A]{MM2}, the obstructions $\pi_0({\mathcal LO}(P))$ should have a ${\BA}^1$-homotopy interpretation, which would be of interest, by its own rights.
+Such an interpretation may also throw some light on the question (\ref{AgeeeQb}).

+As is \cite{BM}, our work is fully reliant on the methods of classical (commutative) algebra, and is independent of the methods of ${\BA}^1$-homotopy.

 We comment on the organization of the article.
-In section \ref{recapSec}, we provide background on Homotopy obstruction, mainly from \cite{MM2, MM1}.
+In section \ref{recapSec}, we provide some background on Homotopy obstruction, mainly from \cite{MM2, MM1}.
 In section \ref{simformSec}, we associate a symmetric form $\Phi(I, \omega)$ to certain representatives $(I, \omega)$ of the elements $\left[(I, \omega)\right] \in \pi_0\left({\mathcal LO}(P) \right)$.
-In section \ref{BckCWSec}, we provide background on Chow Witt groups.
+In section \ref{BckCWSec}, we provide some preliminaries on Chow Witt groups.
 In section \ref{ConvSec}, we establish the map $\Theta_P$.